pysdr/pysdruhd/README.md

 3. `make`
 4. `sudo make install`

+## Binary install

+I currently upload a package to [anaconda](https://anaconda.org/n-west/pysdruhd) that you can install with

+    conda install -c n-west pysdruhd

+that will install my UHD package as well.

 ## Status

 There's a ton of features missing and it's not so graceful when things fail.
 You can either wait for that to improve, try to fix and add things, or ignore the project.